 The Store/Recall menu is used to store single display pictures or a sequence or pictures.
 The stored pictures can easily be recalled for evaluation or comparing schools.
-Store/Recall parameters

 Store - This is the "record" button to start the storage sequence.

 Delete - Deletes the highlighted display picture.